 Our review was conducted in accordance with RevU 16, Auditors' review of the corporate governance report.
-This means that we planned and performed the audit in order to obtain a high, but not absolute, degree of assurance that the corporate governance report is free from material misstatement.
+This means that we planned and performed the audit in order to obtain a reasonable degree of assurance that the corporate governance report is free from material misstatement.
 An audit includes examining, on a test basis, evidence supporting the information in the corporate governance report.
 We believe that our audit provides a reasonable basis for our opinion set out below.